-- · Consistent with our long-term strategy of conservatively deploying our capital to achieve above average rates of return, we intend to expand our retail presence in the geographic markets we now serve, particularly in the southern United States.
-Each retail center requires between \$1,000,000 and \$2,000,000 to acquire the location, situate an office, provide inventory, and provide the initial working capital.
-We expect to open 8 to 12 additional retail centers by the end of 2020. - · We also expect to provide financing solutions to a select group of our manufactured housing community-owner customers in a manner that includes developing new sites for products in or near urban locations where there is a shortage of sites to place our products.
-These solutions will be structured to give us an attractive return on investment when coupled with the gross margin we expect to make on products specifically targeted for sale to these new manufactured housing communities.
+- Consistent with our long-term strategy of conservatively deploying our capital to achieve above average rates of return, we intend to expand our retail presence in the geographic markets we now serve, particularly in the southern United States.
+Each retail center requires between \$500,000 and \$1,500,000 to acquire the location, situate an office, provide inventory, and provide the initial working capital.
+We initially anticipated opening 2 to 4 additional retail centers by the end of 2020, but we delayed those plans due to the COVID-19 pandemic's impact on the retail business.We expect to open 1 to 2 additional retail centers by the end of 2021. - We have purchased several properties in our market area for the purpose of developing manufactured housing communities and subdivisions.
+As of December 31, 2020, these properties include the following: